/ Updated 22 Apr 2026 45 min read / ,

 What the community found

 The following issues were reported by other developers.
-I didn’t find these in my audit — they found them first.
-I’m including them here so everything is in one place.
+I didn't find these in my audit -- they found them first.
+I'm including them here so everything is in one place.

 Worker enters infinite silent loop on non-database exceptions

 Issue #59517 (Apr 2026, OPEN) reported by @thuggins-engrain. stopWorkerIfLostConnection() only checks for database connection errors.
 If SQS SDK, Redis auth, or HTTP errors occur in getNextJob(), the worker catches the exception, sleeps 1 second, and retries forever with no exit condition.
+PR #59553 by @webpatser proposed --max-pop-exceptions to address this; closed by maintainers.

 Batch deadlocks under high concurrency